Friday, September 29, 2023

 A fire assembly point is a location where staff and visitors can gather in the event of a fire to ensure everyone is in a designated safe area.
+Usually placed a safe distance from the structure, the fire assembly points are selected taking accessibility and visibility into consideration.

-Where Should A Fire Assembly Point Be Located
+Legal Requirement For A Fire Assembly Point

 To know an appropriate location where an assembly point can be located, the general rule of thumb applies and is stated thus: